Sv443-Network/UserUtils/docs.md

     - [`DataStore`](#datastore) - class that manages a hybrid sync & async persistent JSON database, including data migration
     - [`DataStoreSerializer`](#datastoreserializer) - class for importing & exporting data of multiple DataStore instances, including compression, checksumming and running migrations
     - [`Dialog`](#dialog) - class for creating custom modal dialogs with a promise-based API and a generic, default style
+    - [`Mixins`](#mixins) - class for creating mixin functions that allow multiple sources to modify a target value in a highly flexible way
     - [`NanoEmitter`](#nanoemitter) - tiny event emitter class with a focus on performance and simplicity (based on [nanoevents](https://npmjs.com/package/nanoevents))
     - [`Debouncer`](#debouncer) - class for debouncing function calls with a given timeout
     - [`debounce()`](#debounce) - function wrapper for the Debouncer class for easier usage